 Want more variety in your videos?
 FluentU will give you authentic content with the click of a button.

-With this program, you’re literally watching the same videos that native Koreans are watching—like music videos, movie trailers, news and inspiring talks.
 But FluentU does more than just compile the best authentic videos for learning: It enhances them with features designed for learners and turns each video into a personalized mini-lesson.

 Every word in the subtitles can be clicked for an instant translation, pronunciation, part of speech, usage examples and even other videos that use the word.